Render as Texture

 }

-method to actually display the web view.
-The rendering process will be started even if the web view is not visible.
+It is no need to call Show method to actually display the web view.
+The stream can be started even if the web view is not visible.

-If you still want to show the texture in a plain 2D format, then a the Unity's
+If you still want to show the texture in a plain 2D format, then a the Unity's Plane or RawImage might be your choice.

 Clean Work

-for you.
+When you destroy the web view (by either calling the Destroy on the UniWebView component or destroying the whole scene containing the web view), UniWebView will dispose the active stream for you.
 When you keep the best practice that is mentioned in the Memory Management guide, usually you do not need to call this method manually yourself.

 Performance